d0t3k1/d0t-s0urce-prettier/README.md

 3. Paste the link in "Import from URL", then click Install

 ### ...edit my background image ?
+(it's been broken by the new update apparently :( )
 Go to s0urce settings, then scroll down to "Edit background image".
 You can upload your own image or import it from a URL (press enter when putting a URL).
 The background image will save inbetween sessions.